kungfoo/kungfoo-slidedown/git-gud.md

 ## git gud
-### or a semi-deep dive into git internals and advanced use cases
+### or a semi-deep dive into git internals and 'advanced' use cases

-> I apologize for the use of console tools in this talk, but it's the single UI that works across all platforms.
+> I apologize for the use of console tools in this talk, but it's the single UI that works (for me) across all platforms.

 ***